hitchyjs/hitchyjs.org/source/getting-started/installation.md

    > This configuration is providing proxy configuration unless running in a production environment.
 This is due to be used with _development_ server of VueJS, only.
 See the next chapter for how to integrate VueJS application in a production setup.

-   The actual configuration is setting up single reverse proxy instance forwarding all requests in scope of URL `/` (NOTE: that don't match any _more specific_ route configured in Hitchy) to the server at http://localhost:8080/ which is the development server of VueJS CLI service.
+   The actual configuration is setting up single reverse proxy instance forwarding all requests in scope of URL `/` (NOTE: unless matching any _more specific_ route configured in Hitchy) to the server at http://localhost:8080/ which is the development server of VueJS CLI service.

 3. Restart the Hitchy server.
 After that your development setup is done.
-You still need to run the VueJS development server, but instead of using it directly you start your application via Hitchy server instead.
+You still need to run the VueJS development server, but instead of using that service directly you open your application via Hitchy server instead.

 ### Production Setup